-Spring is traditionally time to shake off that winter funk and drag things into the bright sunshine and give them an airing out.
+Spring is traditionally a time to shake off that winter funk and drag things into the bright sunshine and allow them to air out.
 Your finances are the same way -- after a period of neglect, you should drag them out into the sun and see how they look.
 Let’s start with your credit.

 The most important thing to know about your credit score is how it’s determined.
-Your credit score is a mix of five factors: payment history (35%), credit line utilization (30%), length of credit (15%), account mix (10%), and recent inquiries (10%).
-The two factors that play the most weight on your score are payment history and credit line utilization.
+Your credit score is a mix of five factors: payment history (35%), credit line utilization (30%), length of credit (15%), account mix (10%) and recent inquiries (10%).
+The two factors that have the most impact on your score are payment history and credit line utilization.
 It’s important to have a good payment history, as failing to pay bills on time will significantly hurt your score.
 You should try to keep borrowing under 30% of your available credit line.

 When you review your reports, look for inaccuracies and negative actions.
 Both of these can hurt your credit, but dealing with them will require different approaches.

 Studies show that a significant percentage of credit reports have inaccuracies.
 Although many are minor, some can be significant enough to damage your credit score.
 So look through your credit report and look for accounts that you didn’t sign up for (believe it or not, it’s possible for accounts from someone with a similar name to get put on your account) or misreported information.

 You can dispute the inaccurate information by reporting it to the credit bureau (note -- this means you may have to report separately to each of the bureaus) who will then contact your lender.
 Your lender has 30 days to respond to your challenge and if they don’t respond or determine that they were wrong, the item will be removed from your account.

 Negative actions are those actions that hurt your credit score.
 Generally, your credit report will have a “Negative Actions” section that will provide a simple list that will highlight those things that may drag your credit down.
 The two biggest offenders are payment history and credit line utilization.